 Weathering changes solid rock into pieces.
 These pieces are called sediments.
-Sediments were described in Concept: Materials of Earth's Crust.
+Sediments are described in the chapter Earth's Materials and Crust.
 Sediments are different sizes of rock particles.
 Boulders are sediments; so is gravel.
 At the other end, silt and clay are also sediments.
 Weathering may also cause the minerals at the Earth’s surface to change form.
 The new minerals that form are stable at the Earth’s surface.
 There are two types of weathering, mechanical and chemical.
-They are discussed in the next two lessons.
+These are discussed in the next two concepts.

 Weathering Takes Time

 No one can watch for millions of years as mountains are built.
 And no one can watch as those same mountains gradually are worn away.
 But imagine a new sidewalk or road.
 The new road is smooth and even.
 Over hundreds of years, it will completely disappear.
 What happens to that road over one or two years?
 What changes would you see (Figure below)?
 What forces of weathering wear down that road, or rocks or mountains over time?

 One bad winter can cause a road to weather.
 The potholes in this road will need to be fixed.